 She's celebrating her First Holy Communion and it's such an important milestone in her spiritual journey.
 Of course, her very first Communion itself will be the most important part of the day, but it's also a wonderful day to not only celebrate how special she is but the perfect time to start a family tradition that she'll remember for years and years.

 First Communion Party

 A party is a great way to involve friends and family in the First Communion celebration.
-During quarantine, or when family can't travel, this can be a bit of a challenge, so why not bring a bit of technology magic to her special day?
+Whether you're steering clear of gatherings because COVID is stinky, or when family can't travel, this can be a bit of a challenge, so why not bring a bit of technology magic to her special day?

 - Schedule a Zoom or Facetime chat every hour with a special friend or family member to pray together.

 - Have all of the special people in her life email or snail mail her a prayer that they will say for her each year on her Communion anniversary.